1750–1775 in Western fashion: Overview

 Throughout the period, men continued to wear the coat, waistcoat and breeches of the previous period.
 However, changes were seen in both the fabric used as well as the cut of these garments.
 More attention was paid to individual pieces of the suit, and each element underwent stylistic changes.
-Under new enthusiasms for outdoor sports and country pursuits, the elaborately embroidered silks and velvets characteristic of "full dress" or formal attire earlier in the century gradually gave way to carefully tailored woollen "undress" garments for all occasions except the most formal.
+Under new enthusiasms for outdoor sports and country pursuits, the elaborately embroidered silks and velvets characteristic of "full dress" or formal attire earlier in the century gradually gave way to carefully tailored woollen "undress" garments for most occasions, whilst continuing to be worn for more formal ones (e.g. Balls, receptions, court appearances...).
 This more casual style reflected the dominating image of "nonchalance."
 The goal was to look as fashionable as possible with seemingly little effort.
 This was to be the new, predominant mindset of fashion.

 Coats

 The skirts of the coat narrowed from the gored styles of the previous period.
 Waistcoats extended to mid-thigh to the 1770s and then began to shorten.
 Waistcoats could be made with or without sleeves.

 As in the previous period, a loose, T-shaped silk, cotton or linen gown called a banyan was worn at home as a sort of dressing gown over the shirt, waistcoat, and breeches.
 Men of an intellectual or philosophical bent were painted wearing banyans, with their own hair or a soft cap rather than a wig.

 A coat with a wide collar called a frock coat, derived from a traditional working-class coat, was worn for hunting and other country pursuits in both Britain and America.